 This programme is designed to equip you with the skills you need to become an effective educator and to enable you to develop your own theories of learning and models of good practice.
 It gives you extended placements in at least two schools, enabling you to gain a broad experience of different and contrasting educational settings.

 We have a very strong, collaborative partnership with the schools we work with.
-University tutors and school coordinators/mentors work closely with you, and each other, throughout the year, to support and challenge you to develop into the best teacher you can be.
+University tutors, school mentors and coordinators work closely with you, and each other, throughout the year to support and challenge you to develop into the best teacher you can be.

 Further information about our PGCE courses can be found on the School of Education Initial Teacher Education website.